 I am looking for basic design/development clients in Rochester, NY.
 I have picked up a few over the past couple months, but would be love to get any any pointers from some more experienced mefites. [more inside]

 On last night's History Detectives, they were tracking down the real author and backstory of Diana: A Strange Autobiography (1939).
 During that investigation, Tukufu Zuberi went to the Library of Congress (paper) Card Catalog, and a slightly altered version of the author's real name was listed there after the published author's name.
 This leads me to several questions about LOC cataloging c.
 1939: [more inside]

+I'm trying to remember the name of a company from which I received a catalogue sometime back in 1996-1999.
 They sold adventure/retro clothing/gear in sort of a J. Peterman style, but the catalogue presentation was more Orvis-y.
 The clothes/merchandise could also be compared to Abercrombie and Fitch from when it was an expedition/outdoor outfitter and not aimed at teens.
 I remember one catalogue had a picture of an classic open car and they were participating/sponsoring in some sort of road rally or driving journey re-creation. [more inside]

 For museum and archives people: has anyone used Collective Access for cataloging?
 Specifically, does it let you check things out to a user like a library catalog would? [more inside]

 I'd like to create a library database which would searchable in multiple fields and on the web.
 Any advice? [more inside]

 Who will discreetly ship sex toys and not sell my name and address to everyone? [more inside]

 Help with re-organizing my photo collection.
 Need a process for recovery. [more inside]